staticf0x/daylio-stats/README.md

 - Support for more than 5 moods
 - Support for custom colors
 - Make everything a Django (or just Flask?) app and allow ppl to run it in browser
+- Add custom config for the charts -- configurable charts, colors, etc
+    + And also create an URL to save the config